|

 Nasturtiums

-Nasturtiums will help repel insects that will harm your cauliflower plants.
+Growing nasturtiums as companion plants will help repel insects that will harm your cauliflower plants.

 The flowers will also attract pollinators, and the plant attracts beneficial insects like parasitic wasps, ladybugs, lacewings, and hoverflies.
 These insects can help manage infestations of cabbage worms.

-bright orange nasturtiums growing up a trellis in a garden.
+Bright orange nasturtiums growing up a trellis in a garden.

 Geraniums